st-ty1/Artix_FreshTomato/mips-uClibc-toolchain_buildroot/README.md

 		mv linux-2.6.22.19.tar.xz $HOME/buildroot-2011.02/dl_save

-- Then, modifications of some buildroot files are also needed ( The mods are listed detailed in needed_modifications.txt.):
+- Then, some buildroot files have to be replaced (The mods are listed in detail in modifications_buildroot-files.txt.):
 	- Copy .config of this repo to the buildroot-2011.02 directory.
 	- Copy kernel-headers.mk in config of this repo to folder buildroot-2011.02/toolchain/kernel-headers.
 	- Copy Makefile.in of this repo to folder buildroot-2011.02/packages.